blefebvre/implementationdetails.dev/_posts/2019-10-27-a-month-with-python.markdown

 As a case study for this post, I put together a table of Canadian data to explore the relationships behind the GDP values of each of Canada's provinces and territories.
 By the end of the post our goal is to come up with a model that will predict the GDP of a region given a set of key features.

-If you have a Jupyter Notebook environment available you can download this post's [Notebook file on GitHub](https://github.com/blefebvre/machine-learning-learning/blob/master/notebooks/canada_gdp.ipynb). 👈 Whoa!
-Jupyter Notebooks render out to HTML on GitHub!
+If you have a Jupyter Notebook environment available you can download this post's [Notebook file on GitHub](https://github.com/blefebvre/machine-learning-learning/blob/master/notebooks/canada_gdp.ipynb). 👈 Cool - Jupyter Notebooks render out to HTML on GitHub!

 ## Sample data